salammustafa728/city-explorer-server/README.md

 ## Overview

-This Website made to display a city, the user input the city name and the city name and its coordinates and the map for this city, it had an error handle component to handle the error
+This Website made for backend for the city-explorer website which is a website to display a city, the user input the city name and the city name and its coordinates and the map for this city, it had an error handle component to handle the error

 ## Getting Started

+Getting start with city-explorer project

 The user should enter the city name
 The user should press submit and the information and the map will apears